- Home/

 Financial experts often recommend a structured approach to building your credit card portfolio based on your experience and financial goals.

-• Core card combination: Maintain one 2% everything card, one 5% rotating category card, and 1-2 cards optimized for your highest spending categories (groceries, gas, dining, travel).
+Core card combination: To build a balanced portfolio, you need to compare credit cards and create a team, maintaining one 2% everything card, one 5% rotating category card, and 1-2 cards optimized for your highest spending categories (groceries, gas, dining, travel).

 Multiple credit cards can provide significant financial advantages when managed properly and aligned with your spending patterns.